Hiking: Myths and prejudices

 Hiking?
 I have too little experience for such expeditions.

 Not all hiking is the same.
-In my experience, most official hiking trails are rather easy to very easy.
-Only on trails with an SAC grade above T1 (= normal hiking), it becomes exciting and challenging.
+In my experience, most official hiking trails are relatively easy and suitable for beginners.
+Specially marked trails or trails with a SAC grade above T1 (= normal hiking) are more advanced, exciting and challenging.

-A hike does not have to last several days, even one-day hikes are hikes.
+A hike does not have to last several days – one-day hikes are hikes, too.

 Hiking is only for old people.

-On the contrary, it’s not just kids who usually have fun outdoors, hiking is definitely for young adults too.
+Quite the opposite!
+Not only do kids have fun outdoors, hiking is also for young adults.

 I am too old to hike.

-That’s not true either.
-In addition to many young people, families and hiking groups, I also repeatedly encounter retirees who complete challenging tours.
+That’s not true, either.
+In addition to many young people, families and hiking groups, I repeatedly encounter retirees who complete challenging tours.

 I am too unathletic/untrained to hike.

 You don’t have to be an athlete to hike.
-As mentioned above, most marked trails are rather easy and usually there are many trails of different lengths in an area.
+As mentioned above, most marked trails are relatively easy and there are definitely trails of suitable difficulty and lengths in your area, too.

 Hiking is relaxing/meditative.